CityOfPhiladelphia/standards-docs/site-content/guidelines/content/How-to-write-news.md

 ---
-title: how to write news
+title: How to write news
 date: 2017-05-15
 menu:
   main: